Entytaiment25/lua-nil-to-null/README.md

 # Lua Nil to Null

 ## About
 This VS Code extension visually replaces 'nil' with 'null' in Lua files, improving readability without altering the file content.
+Ahh and yes I indeed regret making this and its just a joke that smh works.

 ## Installation
 Install directly from the VS Code Extensions Marketplace.